silbermm/silbernagel.dev/priv/posts/2023/05-01-elixir-fly-and-grafana-cloud.md

 end
 ```

-Next, we need to get some secrets setup
+Next, setup the environment variables.

-* The `OTLP_ENDPOINT` can be found on the Grafana Cloud Portal Tempo section, and will look something like: `https://tempo-us-central1.grafana.net/tempo` (your url may be different)
+* The value required for `OTLP_ENDPOINT` can be found on the Grafana Cloud Portal Tempo section, and will look something like: `https://tempo-us-central1.grafana.net/tempo` (your url may be different)
-* The `OTEL_AUTH` is a base64 encoded value of your username and api token.
-You can run
+* The value for `OTEL_AUTH` is a base64 encoded value of `{username}:{api token}` which can be easily obtained using:
   ```
-  echo -n 'username password' | base64`
+  echo -n 'username:password' | base64`
   ```
- (replacing username and password with the actual vaules) to get the value you need.
+ (replace username and password with the actual vaules)
-* And you'll need the data source name (found on the same page) which we'll use to set `OTEL_RESOURCE_ATTRIBUTES`
+* And you'll need the data source name (found on the same Grafana Cloud Portal page) which will be used to set the value of `OTEL_RESOURCE_ATTRIBUTES`

-You can set these values all at once with:
+All of these values can be set with one command:
 ```
 flyctl secrets set OTLP_ENDPOINT=https://your_endpoint OTEL_RESOURCE_ATTRIBUTES=your_datasource_name OTEL_AUTH=your_base64_encoded_string
 ```

-After those are set, deploy your app and you start seeing traces appear in Tempo!
+After setting these values and deploying the application, traces should start showing in Grafana!

 ## Metrics

 For Metrics, I really like to use [Prometheus](https://prometheus.io/docs/introduction/overview/) and I find the easiest way to get started with Prometheus is using [prom_ex](https://hexdocs.pm/prom_ex/readme.html).

 Once prom_ex is installed and running, it just needs to be exposed so that Fly can scrape it.
 As [documented by Fly](https://fly.io/docs/reference/metrics/#configuration), just add the following to your fly.toml file: